 Louisiana clearly has a lot going for residents focused on building a big nest egg, but no factor stands out like the effective property tax rate, which is lower than every state in the country except for two — Hawaii and Alabama.

 If you don’t mind the rain, Washington has a lot to offer for people looking for somewhere where they can reach their six-figure retirement goal the fastest.
-And they might be considering the city of Longview to settle in, one of the places in America where homes are still affordable.

 Utah wins out as the best state to live in if you’re looking to save $1 million for retirement, driven by one of the lowest effective property tax rates in the country.